 Importantly, the golden thread needs to weave its way through the entirety of any research project, from start to end.
 In other words, it needs to be very clearly defined right at the beginning of the project (the topic ideation and proposal stage) and it needs to inform almost every decision throughout the rest of the project.
 For example, your research design and methodology will be heavily influenced by the golden thread (we’ll explain this in more detail later), as well as your literature review.

-The research aims, objectives and research questions (the golden thread) define the focus and scope of your research project.
+The research aims, objectives and research questions (the golden thread) define the focus and scope (the delimitations) of your research project.
 In other words, they help ringfence your dissertation or thesis to a relatively narrow domain, so that you can “go deep” and really dig into a specific problem or opportunity.
 They also help keep you on track, as they act as a litmus test for relevance.
 In other words, if you’re ever unsure whether to include something in your document, simply ask yourself the question, “does this contribute toward my research aims, objectives or questions?”.
 If it doesn’t, chances are you can drop it.